 Here are few that don't require hyphens:

-cabdriver, schoolchildren, waterproof, crosswalk, best man, floppy disk, high school, nurse practitioner
+cabdriver, schoolchildren, waterproof, crosswalk, best man, high school, nurse practitioner

 Use hyphens to connect words that function as adjectives, describing a noun: